Zero1UP/fragment-shortcut-overlay/README.md

 Single player is not supported.

 # How to use
 Start PCSX2 and then start the program.
-As long as you are using the last coldbird release (currently) then once you are online and in a server you will be able to view your shortcuts by pressing L1,L2,R1,R2.
+Once you are online and in a server you will be able to view your shortcuts by pressing L1,L2,R1,R2.